How to reduce acne: 16 tips

 While most forms of acne are treatable with over-the-counter products and topical medications like tretinoin, others can be severe, persistent, and challenging to treat.

-If you have severe acne, such as cystic acne, it’s always best to schedule an appointment with a dermatologist.
+If you have severe acne, such as cystic acne, it’s always best to check in with a dermatology provider.

-For severe acne breakouts, a dermatologist may prescribe medications like isotretinoin or oral antibiotics.
+For severe acne breakouts, a provider may prescribe medications like isotretinoin or oral antibiotics.
 Used together, these medications can usually clear even the most stubborn cystic or nodular acne.

-Some dermatologists also offer in-office acne treatments, such as the use of corticosteroids or acne incision and drainage, to get rid of large cysts and acne nodules.
+Some dermatology providers also offer in-office acne treatments, such as the use of corticosteroids or acne incision and drainage, to get rid of large cysts and acne nodules.

 Reducing Acne